UNC BSN Traditional & 2nd Degree Programs

 First and foremost, we sincerely thank you for your service to our country.
 We do not have a track that will accommodate Active Duty Members that have military commitments during the week.
 Our Nursing program is a full-time commitment and there is unfortunately no flexibility with the courses and clinicals that are required.
 We currently do not offer preferential admissions to any groups or populations.

-UNC has a Veteran’s Services Office that is designed to support the military affiliated community by assisting in the transition process and providing a stand alone space with a strong inclusive community.
-UNC participates in the Yellow Ribbon program as well as other VA Education Benefits such as the Post 9/11 and Montgomery GI Bill’s.
+UNC has a Veteran’s Services Office that is designed to support the military-affiliated community by assisting in the transition process and providing a stand alone space with a strong inclusive community.
+Please contact VA.SCO@unco.edu with your questions about VA education benefits.